Menu

 Many Canadians are aware that having a good credit score can give them improved odds of getting a loan with a good interest rate and increase their chances of successfully applying for a premium credit card.
 Few people, however, may realize that a poor credit history could potentially prevent them from renting an apartment in Ontario.

-That’s because many landlords will do credit checks on potential tenants to see their credit ratings.
-Right or wrong, many landlords believe that a person’s credit score gives them an accurate insight into whether or not a would-be renter is creditworthy and responsible with money, and will therefore pay their rent on time.
+That’s because many landlords will do credit checks on potential tenants to see their credit score and credit report.
+Right or wrong, many landlords believe that a person’s credit score gives them an additional insight into whether or not a would-be renter is creditworthy and responsible with money, and will therefore pay their rent on time.

 While the role a bad credit report or score can play in your rental application can’t be underestimated, the good news is that there are ways you can improve your chances of renting an apartment, even with bad credit.
 Options include things like providing a previous rental or job reference, and showing you have solid savings.
 Read on to find out more.